TalariaSoftware/ncmanager-help/agendas/agenda-items.md

 may discuss
 or take action on.
 In order to comply
-with the Brown Act
+with the Brown Act,
-an neighborhood council board or committee can only discuss or act on things that are on the agenda
+a neighborhood council board or committee can only discuss or act on things that are on the agenda